BettercareHealth/bettercare/maternal-mental-health/0-5-introduction.md

 ### The Perinatal Mental Health Project

-The Perinatal Mental Health Project of the Department of Psychiatry and Mental Health at the University of Cape Town aims at improving the mental health of women both during pregnancy and in the months afterwards.
-The project targets women who are at risk of depression and anxiety.
+The Perinatal Mental Health Project of the Centre for Public Mental Health in the Department of Psychiatry and Mental Health at the University of Cape Town aims at improving the mental health of women both during pregnancy and in the months afterwards.
+The project targets women in low-resource settings who are at risk of depression and anxiety.

 ### The Infection Control Africa Network